Jim McCormick (author)

 James Maxwell McCormick is an American speaker, author, and professional skydiver who is known for his expertise in intelligent risk-taking and innovation.
-He is founder of The Research Institute for Risk Intelligence, holds ten skydiving world records, and was a member of an international expedition that skydived to the North Pole.
-He served three years in the Reagan Administration in Washington, DC before returning to the private sector where, among other engagements, he served as Chief Operating Officer (COO) at design firm Anshen+Allen Architects.
+He is the founder of The Research Institute for Risk Intelligence, holds eighteen (18) skydiving world records, and was a member of an international expedition that skydived to the North Pole.
+He served three years in the Reagan Administration in Washington, DC, before returning to the private sector, where, among other engagements, he served as Chief Operating Officer (COO) at design firm Anshen+Allen Architects.

 Education

 McCormick attended elementary, intermediate and high schools in Tustin, California.
 He earned a bachelor's degree in civil engineering with an emphasis in construction management from the Viterbi School at the University of Southern California.

 McCormick earned an MBA in finance and marketing from the Merage School of Business at the University of California, Irvine.
-He was keynote speaker at the school's commencement activities.
+He was the keynote speaker at the school's commencement activities.

 Career

 After founding a small, Los Angeles-based trucking company, McCormick moved into real estate finance in Newport Beach, California.
 He served three years in the Reagan Administration in Washington, DC and then returned to the private sector in southern California.
 He served as vice president, Construction and Development for the Beckman Laser Institute and Medical Clinic and the University of California, Irvine and was responsible for funding and building the facility.
 He then returned to real estate finance with Westmont Investment Company as vice president and project partner.
-He was then recruited to serve as Chief Operating Officer by Anshen+Allen Architects, the fifth largest architectural firm in the United States.
+He was then recruited to serve as Chief Operating Officer by Anshen+Allen Architects, at the time, the fifth largest architectural firm in the United States.
 This was the last position he held before becoming a full-time speaker, author, coach, and consultant.